deficollective/defiscan/src/content/protocols/uniswap-v3-polygon.md

 ## Exit Window

-As the contracts on Polygon are immutable, users can always withdraw their funds, but parameters such as protocol fees can be changed by the DAO on Ethereum.
-A Timelock protects the contracts, and updates are governed by the GovernorBravo contract on Ethereum (L1).
-Governance actions initiated on Ethereum are relayed to Polygon via the EthereumProxy contract at 0x8a1B966aC46F42275860f905dbC75EfBfDC12374, which ensures that only authorized updates from the DAO are executed.
+As the contracts are immutable the users can always withdraw their funds, but parameters such as protocol fees can be changed by the DAO.
+A Timelock protects the contracts and updates are governed by the GovernorBravo contract.
 The lock period is at least two days and up to 30 days for governance actions.
-When a proposal is created (requiring at least 2.5M UNI), the community can cast their votes during a 3-day voting period.
-If a majority, and at least 4M votes, are cast in favor of the proposal, it is queued in the Timelock and may be executed after a minimum delay of 2 days.

-This cross-chain enforcement mechanism ensures that Timelock decisions on Ethereum (L1) are consistently applied to contracts on Polygon (L2), maintaining the same level of security and predictability.
+When a proposal is created (at least 2.5M Uni), the community can cast their votes during a 3 day voting period.
+If a majority, and at least 4M votes are cast for the proposal, it is queued in the Timelock, and may be executed in a minimum of 2 days.
+Additionally, governance actions initiated on Ethereum (L1) are enforced on Polygon (L2).
+This cross-chain enforcement ensures that Timelock decisions on L1 are consistently applied to the contracts on L2.

 # Security Council